How Much Does It Cost to Replace a Vinyl Liner Pool with Fiberglass?

 Maybe for you—whether for money, maintenance, or just a plain ol’ change of pace—your vinyl liner pool is the subject of that change.

-At River Pools we manufacture and install fiberglass pools, and several times each year, we replace vinyl liner pools with fiberglass units.
+At River Pools, we specialize in fiberglass pools, and several times a year we replace vinyl liner pools with fiberglass units.
 Our clients are thrilled with the results, and with fiberglass pools gaining market share every year, we expect to take on more and more of these replacement projects.

 One of the first questions we hear for any pool project is, of course, “How much will it cost?”